trevorbox/service-mesh-patterns/ossm-2.0/auth/README.md

-# Authentication w/mtls & jwt
+# Authentication and Authorization w/mTLS & JWT

 > Note: OSSM 2.0 requires OCP 4.6+

 See [Authentication Policy](https://istio.io/v1.4/docs/reference/config/security/istio.authentication.v1alpha1/)

-This example demonstrates request (jwt) and peer (mtls) authentication to the bookinfo app's productpage and nginx-echo-headers service.
-The oauth2 proxy in the gateway will take care of passing the authorization header to productpage or nginx-echo-headers after the user logs into Okta - required for request authentication. mtls is handled for us by Istio - required for peer authentication.
+This example demonstrates request (JWT) and peer (mTLS) authentication & authorization to the bookinfo app's productpage and nginx-echo-headers services.
+Only requests originating from the ingressgateway with a valid JWT will be authorized to each service.
+The oauth2 proxy sidecar in the ingressgateway will pass the authorization header to the productpage or nginx-echo-headers services after the user logs into Okta (required for request authentication). mTLS is handled for us by Istio (required for peer authentication).

-Additionally, we are adding additional headers to the request using an EnvoyFilter to demonstrate the jwt claims, request auth principal and source principal.
-These can be viewed by the nginx-echo-headers service.
+Additionally, we are adding headers to the request using an EnvoyFilter to demonstrate the JWT claims, request auth principal and source principal.
+These headers can be viewed by the nginx-echo-headers service.

-> Note: since productpage won't natively propagate the authroization header, we can't use the same request policies on other upstream services (reviews, details, ratings).
+> Note: since productpage won't natively propagate the authroization header, we can't use the same authorization policies on other upstream services (reviews, details, ratings).

 ## Setup